akamai/terraform-provider-akamai/docs/resources/dns_zone.md

     * `algorithm` - The hashing algorithm.
     * `secret` - String known between transfer endpoints.
 * `end_customer_id` - (Optional) A free form identifier for the zone.

+## Zone Import Note

+The provider zone resource import does not have access to the resource configuration during import processing.
+As such, the contract argument will be populated in the terraform zone resource state after the import but the group attribute will not.
+Executing a `terraform apply` will reconcile the configuration and the terraform zone resource state.